jsangalang/Genome_Sequencing_Analysis/README.md

 ```
 - Step 3. configure workflow
 If there are only tumor samples, then the pipeline will run automatically in tumor only mode.
 If there are both tumor samples and normal samples, then you need create a file called variant_call_list.tsv in the project directory.
+The first column is for the tumor samples, and second column is for the normal samples.
+Each is a tumor vs normal pair.
+The seperator is tab.
+I create a script to generate the table automatically, but anyway you need to verify the generated table before start the pipeline.
 ```
 $ emacs -nw run.sh
 ```